Leahnawho/Superpixel-network/README.md

 # Superpixel-network
-This workbook stores programs related to superpixels, which was inspired by the paper "Superpixel guided medical image segmentation based on deep network".
+The repositpry contains programs related to superpixels, which was inspired by the paper "Superpixel guided medical image segmentation based on deep network".

 ## Implementation of deep learning framework -- Network, using Matlab,Keras